MrBenGriffin/Knot/README.md

 * 3: Straights Balance.
 This is a value between 0 and 1000.
 0 = All straights, 1000=all twists.
 Default is 150.
 * 4: Zoomorphic Balance (Only affects twists).
 This is a value between 0 and 1000.
 0 = All twists, 1000=all Zoomorphs.
 Default is 300.
 * 5: Transform, 0: None; 1: Horizontal Mirror; 2: Vertical Mirror; 3: Rotate 180; 4: Rotate 90 (needs width and height to be the same.
 Default is Rotate.
+* 6: Border, 0: None; 1+ is the thickness of the border you want.
+The centre will be space (filled with oooo).
+The border is within the boundary of the width and height!

 You can still draw mazes also, by turning the Straights balance right up